JosephKJ/DistillGAN/README.md

 ##### Accepted at Towards learning with limited labels Workshop, ICML 2018, Stockholm, Sweden. [(Link)](https://sites.google.com/site/icml18limitedlabels/accepted-papers)

+"Zero-Shot Image Generation by Distilling Concepts from Multiple Captions"

 Existing methods for generating an image from its description, use one single caption to generate a plausible image.
 A single caption by itself, would not be able to capture the variety of concepts that might be present in the image.
 We propose a generative model that will iteratively improve the concepts, and thereby the quality of the generated image by making use of multiple captions about a single image.
 This is achieved by ensuring \`cross-caption cycle consistency\' between the captions and the intermediate image representations.
 We report quantitative and qualitative results to bring out the efficacy of the proposed approach in zero-shot image generations, where